Soft tissue

 • Myxofibrosarcoma:

-• Older adults, often superficial, infiltrative and there are no true cytoplasmic fat vacuoles (although they can contain pseudolipoblasts)
+• Older adults, often superficial, infiltrative and with no true cytoplasmic fat vacuoles (although they can contain pseudolipoblasts)

-• There is significantly more nuclear atypia, thicker curvilinear vessels and frequent mitotic figures can be found
+• Significantly more nuclear atypia, thicker curvilinear vessels and frequent mitotic figures

 • Pleomorphic liposarcoma (PLS):